AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 is worth acting on.
 The more signals that appear together, in the same place, at the same time, the more probable it becomes that air quality — rather than an unrelated cause — is the common thread.

+**Not every signal will apply to you — and that is expected.** Which of these six responses you notice depends on where you live, what pollutants dominate your local environment, and how your own biology responds to them.
+You may go years without experiencing some of these signals, and encounter others regularly.
+The value of knowing all six is not that you will experience all of them — it is that when you find yourself somewhere new, you have a fuller vocabulary for what your body might be telling you.
+Think of them less as a daily checklist and more as a navigational toolkit: the wider your awareness, the better equipped you are to read any environment you move through.

 **Context is your best filter.** Your body cannot tell you *why* it is reacting — only that it is.
 So the most useful question to ask is not